Massive Mobile Banking Fraud Exposes Banks’ Need for App Security, Modernized Authentication and Risk Analytics

 Financial services analyst firm recently Aite Group recently suggested in its ”Revisiting Your Authentication Control Framework” report that “Financial institutions, fintech firms, and merchants need to take a step back and review their authentication control framework.
 If it has been a few years since that framework was last reviewed, with the technological advances over that time frame, it will likely need updating.”

 The theft of usernames and passwords used to authenticate users and payments set the stage for this mobile fraud.
 These static, “single-factor” credentials are vulnerable to phishing if they haven’t already been compromised as part of other data security breaches.
-Implementing multi-factor authentication (MFA) that uses dynamic, one-time authentication codes significantly mitigates the risk of account takeover.
+Implementing multi-factor authentication (MFA) or two-factor authentication that uses dynamic, one-time authentication codes significantly mitigates the risk of account takeover.
 Along with impersonating users’ existing devices, in some cases the attackers were able to activate new devices with victims’ accounts.

 A bank should also not take the decision of what channels to use to transmit dynamic authentication/authorization codes lightly.
 SMS codes are known to be vulnerable to phishing and even interception.
 In this case, the masterminds behind the scheme were able to receive SMS codes with the impersonated devices, rendering the codes useless in terms of protecting banking accounts.
 A typical attack on SMS one-time-passwords/passcodes (OTP) will start by directing the victim to a phishing webpage that looks like the bank’s.
 There, the user will enter their details that triggers the transmission of an OTP over SMS.
 Malware present on a victim’s device will then obtain SMS codes and forward them to the attacker, meaning the victim never connects with the bank as they are interacting with a phishing page.